infu/icblast/README.md

 // stores your private keys in a json file in ~/.icblast/identity.json
 // you have 10 identites you can switch 0-9
 let identityJohn = fileIdentity(0);
+// In browsers you can use hashIdentity('a secret that will get hashed')

 // TIP: Go to Motoko Playground at https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/
 // Choose "Counter" and deploy it